 In September, we had the pleasure of producing our first major live video streaming event as a company.
 We formed the production crew for the CVR World Cup in Paris, an international eSports cycling event.

 Since live video streaming technology appeared, the growing eSports industry has been bridging the gap between the virtual and physical world.

 From competitive video games to modern variations of traditional sports, it has been taking the world by storm.
 Events continue to draw in substantial audiences; as a result, production value has rocketed to the point that it rivals traditional television broadcasting.

-The journey across the from Wakefield to Paris was as eventful as can be expected, with half of the team transporting a van full of equipment and the other half taking the trip by air.
-Bags were lost, wrong turns were taken and language barriers were met, but we all eventually made it to the destination in one piece.
+The journey across the from Wakefield to Paris was as eventful as can be expected; half of the team were transporting a van full of equipment and the other half taking the trip by air.
+Bags were lost, wrong turns were taken and language barriers were met.
+However, we all eventually made it to our destination in one piece.

 The event was certainly one of our biggest challenges of late, working with new eSports technology in an unfamiliar environment.
-However, with the entire team rolling up their sleeves and getting stuck in, it’s safe to say that the whole event ended up being a massive success.
+However, the entire team rolled up their sleeves and got stuck in; as a result, it’s safe to say that the whole event was a massive success.
 So much so, we’ll be doing it again soon!